SHOCKING Montages of US Media Blaming the Right for NZ

 A venomous host at CNN named John Berman blamed the President.
 He claimed the words “replacement” and “invasion” pushed Tarrant to commit his crimes.
 He too referenced Charlottesville.
 Berman has to know this is a lie.

 The Daily Mail had a headline calling the monster a “Trump-supporting white supremacist,” but it appears to have since been edited, leaving the words “Trump-supporting” out.
+[Update: it is still on the U.S. page but not on the U.K. Page]

 The hard-left AlterNet used a photograph of Fox News host Sean Hannity to illustrate a post titled “They don’t want you to ask where New Zealand attacker was radicalized.”
 The article then goes on to blame the attack on “right-wing provocateurs.”